directembedding/directembedding/README.md

 - have knowledge of the [Reflection API](http://docs.scala-lang.org/overviews/reflection/overview.html)
 - take care of overloading resolution himself
+- write code relying on the types of the arguments
-- write code with dependencies to the types and the count of arguments
+- write code relying on the count of the arguments
 - write verbose code
 - duplicate code